prinku-git/IoT-Fleet-monitoring-predictive-maintenance/Documentation.md

-# IOT FLEET MONITORING AND PREDICTIVE MAINTENANCE WITH SAGEMAKER - DOCUMENTATION
+# IOT SERVERLESS FLEET MONITORING AND PREDICTIVE MAINTENANCE WITH AMAZON SAGEMAKER - DOCUMENTATION

 ## 1. Project Overview and Architecture